workforce development

 What Are the Main Responsibilities of an NEC?

 These councils wear many hats, but their duties typically focus on maintaining a fair and functional industry.
-As a former economics teacher here in Dade for 12 years, I used to explain this to my students as the ‘operating system’ for an industry’s workforce.
+The core functions usually include:

 • Negotiating Wages: They set minimum wage rates, overtime pay, and salary scales for different job levels within the industry.